Hitsuki9/MuPlayer/README.md

 # MuPlayer
-🎵 A HTML5 audio player which takes APlayer as reference
+🎵 A HTML5 audio player which is inspired by [APlayer](https://github.com/MoePlayer/APlayer)